 You can contact Seerendipity tours with regards to any Sri Lanka tour arrangements.
-Most importantly, their service is free of charge until you book the tour.
-You can browse through the package tours published on Seerendipity tours official website and find the best match for your expectations or talk to our local experts to create a tailor-made Sri Lanka tour package from the scratch.
+Most importantly, their service is free of charge until you book the Sri Lanka trip itinerary.
+You can browse through the Sri Lanka package tours published on Seerendipity tours official website and find the best match for your expectations or talk to our local experts to create a tailor-made Sri Lanka tour package from the scratch.

 Planning a trip to Sri Lanka with Galle fort

 Galle Fort is the most important tourist attraction in the city and it had been a Dutch colony, which was guarded by Dutch soldiers from all four corners.
 It was well secured with a gigantic granite wall.
 Only very few people were allowed to penetrate the gates during the Dutch rule due to the security reasons.
 Inside the wall, it was a well-equipped Dutch city with mansions, houses, churches, schools, parks and many other things that a city needs.
 Even today one feels like being to an old European city upon entering the Dutch fort.

 Much of the Dutch constructions are still intact and most buildings are converted to hotels, guest houses, restaurants, bars, pubs, shops, cafes, galleries and museum.
 The fort is the tourist hub of southern Sri Lanka and most travellers prefer to stay in the fort and absorb the colonial splendour.
 Dutch Fort is a UNESCO world heritage site due to its historical and architectural importance.